 The best solution to detect cancer early means keeping a close watch on the moles on your body to detect anything unusual.

-Over the past decade, melanoma skin cancer incidence rates have more than doubled with the increase in men who are larger than women.
+Over the past decade, melanoma skin cancer incidence rates have more than doubled with the increase in men who are more significant than women.

 Moles are spots of color on the skin formed by cells that produce a pigment in the skin.
 Most moles are not cancerous (benign), but there are some cases in which they can become melanoma.